 Also, people are happier doing what they like.
 So, if a client does not like to do cardio but has a favorite Netflix show, suggest that they do their cardio session with Netflix on their phone.

 Always give out a positive vibe, even with hard clients, how other people perceive you is important.
 What do you think of when a trainer is in a packed space ignoring their clients when they are working out?
 Make sure that is not you.

 Sometimes, clients become stressful and agitated when they think they are in control.
 So make sure non-verbal movements and gestures are enough to ensure you are seen as the one in control, with people generally responding to your requests.

 Eye Contact: Keep your head up and look at your clients when you are having a conversation or telling them instructions to follow.
 Pause, to ensure clients are encouraged to look at you.

 Taking Notes: Simple, but ever been in a meeting where someone is taking notes?
 That person is saying ‘Look, I value what you are talking about’

 Speed (or lack of): At times, take big deep breaths and communicate with your clients with a pause.
 Wait a couple of seconds and focus on your speech and body movements, which will make you appear more confident and reflective.

 Affirmative movements: You can show a lot of empathy with simple movements like nodding your head or raising eyebrows when your clients are trying to communicate with you.
-These very clients can easily mould into your way of thinking and begin to give you the respect.
+These very clients can easily mold into your way of thinking and begin to give you respect.
 Often turning themselves into more manageable clients subconsciously.